 Copywriters Should Be Able To Explain Themselves To Their Clients

-When StrataGem Internet Marketing was first stretching her legs on the now-defunct Elance.com (before it was bought out by Upwork.com), we had a client from England that wanted us to do an e-mail campaign for them, targeting executive-level people to physically attend an annual fundraising event for the homeless.
+When StrataGem Internet Marketing was first stretching her legs on the now-defunct Elance.com (before it was bought out by Upwork.com), I had a client from England that wanted me to do an e-mail campaign for them, targeting executive-level people to physically attend an annual fundraising event for the homeless.
 She was looking for a copywriter who could help boost the attendance of such an event, because it had been low for too long at that point.

 This occurred because of two reasons: